 specifies the job recovery option used in case of system failure.
-This does not apply to continuously active jobs (HOTJOB) on ASP main processors.

-- RESTART restarts the job when the failing processor is restarted. - CANCEL cancels the job for printing. - HOLD holds the job for restart. - PRINT prints the job and then puts the job in hold for restart.
+- RESTART restarts the job when the failing processor is restarted. - Do not use FAILURE=RESTART for jobs using the DEQ at DEMOUNT facility for tape volumes. - CANCEL cancels the job for printing. - HOLD holds the job for restart. - PRINT prints the job and then puts the job in hold for restart.